tonsky/rum/README.md

 - Creates render function by wrapping `render-body` with implicit `do` and then with `sablono.core/html` macro
 - Builds React class from provided mixins and render function
 - Defines a top-level function `name` with arguments list `argvec`
-- When called, `name` function will create new React element from built React class and pass though `argvec` so it’ll be avaliable inside `render-body`
+- When called, `name` function will create new React element from built React class and pass though `argvec` so it’ll be available inside `render-body`

 To mount component, use `rum/mount`: